 Experience since the war has indicated the necessity for making provision for the assignment of Coast Guard officers to diplomatic missions in those foreign countries which are extensively engaged in maritime commerce with the United States.
-This is largely the result of duties in connection with inspection of merchant vessels.
+This is largely the result of duties in connection with inspection of merchant vessels

 This section authorizes the designation, with the consent of the State Department, of Coast Guard officers to be officially attached to diplomatic missions of the United States.
 Although Coast Guard advice on Coast Guard matters is always available to our diplomatic missions, in those locations where such advice and information are frequently sought, it is felt that the most effective utilization of Coast Guard services would be achieved by having Coast Guard officers attached to such missions.
 Provision for customs officers to be attached to diplomatic missions is contained in the act of March 4, 1923, as amended, 42 Stat.
 1453 (title 19, U.S.C., 1946 ed., §6).
-Before the transfer in 1939 of the Foreign Agriculture Service to the State Department, representatives of the Bureau of Agricultural Economics of the Department of Agriculture stationed abroad were agricultural attachés.
+Before the transfer in 1939 of the Foreign Agriculture Service to the State Department, representatives of the Bureau of Agricultural Eco nomics of the Department of Agriculture stationed abroad were agricultural attachés.
 Act of June 5, 1930, 46 Stat.
 498 (title 7, U.S.C., 1946 ed., §542(a)).
 81st Congress, House Report No. 557.

-§ 151.
-Contracts with Government-owned establishments for work and material ment-owned establishments by the Coast Guard, shall be considered as obligations in the same manner as provided for similar orders or contracts placed with private contractors, and appropriations for such work or material shall remain available for payment therefor as in the case of orders or contracts placed with private contractors.
+§151.
+Contracts with Government-owned establishments for work and material

+(a) IN GENERAL.-All orders or contracts for work or material, under authorization of law, placed with Government-owned establishments by the Coast Guard, shall be considered as obligations in the same manner as provided for similar orders or contracts placed with private contractors, and appropriations for such work or material shall remain available for payment therefor as in the case of orders or contracts placed with private contractors.